The Unnamable (film): Release

 The film was released on VHS in the United States by Vidmark Entertainment in both R-rated and unrated editions.

 As of 2011, the film has only been officially released on DVD in the United Kingdom, by Anchor Bay, in a double pack containing The Unnamable II: The Statement of Randolph Carter under its UK title The Unnamable Returns.
 Both films are presented in their original 4:3 aspect ratio, with optional DTS soundtracks and various special features.
 It is now out of print.

-Unearthed Films has announced that the film and its sequel will be released on Blu-ray for the first time.
+In 2018 Unearthed Films released the film on Blu-ray and DVD.

 Reception

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "The Unnamable is not a great film, but the low-budget Holmes/Watson team of Randolph Carter and Howard Damon make for fun viewing.
 Ouellette's restrained direction, Stephenson's performance as Randolph, and [Katrin] Alexandre's elegant portrayal of the creature help lift the film out of the muck of dead-teen flicks from the 1980s and onto the shelf of Lovecraftian cinema."

 TV Guide gave the film a mixed review awarding it 2 out of 4 stars, complimenting the film's make-up effects, and Re-Animator-like appeal.
+The Unnameable also received a review from a Cinemafantastique reviewer, who joked that it was "Better titled The Unwatchable."